codio/site/source/docs/teacher/classes/dashboard.html.md

 1. The assessment score achieved within a unit and/or module.

 ## Class view
-If the teacher has selected a class and then clicks the **Students** tab at the top, then this dashbaord shows a summary for the class across all modules and units.
+If the teacher has selected a class and then clicks the **Students** tab at the top, then this dashboard shows a summary for the class across all modules and units.
 It shows

 ![Class Dashboard](/img/docs/class_dashboard.png)